d-wiltshire/FluNet/README.md

 ## Goal

-The goal of this project is to serve as a teaching tool for intermediate SQL students using PostgreSQL by demonstrating and explaining SQL concepts.
+The goal of this project is to serve as a teaching tool for intermediate SQL students by demonstrating and explaining SQL concepts (using PostgreSQL).

 ## About the data